Feds Promise Tougher Charges Against Capitol Mob

 (CN) — The federal prosecutor leading criminal cases against the pro-Trump mob that stormed the Capitol building last week says authorities will pursue tougher charges against the rioters in the weeks ahead, and that the number of cases could grow into the hundreds.

 “This is only the beginning.”
-Acting U.S. Attorney Michael Sherwin told reporters Tuesday.
+Acting U.S. Attorney for the District of Columbia Michael Sherwin told reporters Tuesday.
 “We’re looking at significant felony cases tied to sedition and conspiracy.”

 More than 70 criminal cases have already been brought against people involved in the Capitol insurrection, Sherwin said, while investigators continue to scour more than 100,000 tips sent to authorities about people who were allegedly part of the mob.